 - 5. The term "member of the college community" includes any person who is a student, faculty member, college official or any other person employed by the college.
-The dean of students shall determine a person's status in a particular situation. - 6.
+The Dean of Community Standard shall determine a person's status in a particular situation. - 6.
 The term "organization" means any number of persons who have complied with the formal requirements for recognition by the college. - 7.
 The term "college premises" includes all land, buildings, facilities, and other property in the possession of or owned, used or controlled by the college, including adjacent streets and sidewalks. - 8.
-The term "conduct hearing board" means any person or persons authorized by the dean of students to determine whether a student has violated the Student Conduct Code and to recommend imposition of sanctions. - 9.
+The term "conduct hearing board" means any person or persons authorized by the Dean of Community Standards to determine whether a student has violated the Student Conduct Code and to recommend imposition of sanctions. - 9.
 The term "conduct hearing officer" means a college official authorized on a case-by-case basis by the dean of students to impose sanctions upon students found to have violated the Student Conduct Code.
-The dean of students may authorize a conduct hearing officer to serve simultaneously as a conduct-hearing officer and the sole member or one of the members of a conduct hearing board.
-Nothing shall prevent the dean of students from authorizing the same conduct hearing officer to impose sanctions in all cases. - 10.
+The Dean of Community Standards may authorize a conduct hearing officer to serve simultaneously as a conduct-hearing officer and the sole member or one of the members of a conduct hearing board.
+Nothing shall prevent the Dean of Community Standards tudents from authorizing the same conduct hearing officer to impose sanctions in all cases. - 10.
 The term "shall" is used in the imperative sense. - 11.
 The term "may" is used in the permissive sense. - 12.
 The term "business day" refers to any day that the college is open and conducting business, exclusive of weekends.
 The term "academic day" refers to any day that the college holds classes. - 13.
-The dean of students is that person designated by the college president to be responsible for the administration of the Student Conduct Code. - 14.
+The Dean of Community Standards is that person designated by the college president to be responsible for the administration of the Student Conduct Code. - 14.
 The term "policy" is defined as the written regulations of the college as found in, but not limited to, the Student Conduct Code, the college catalog, posted or emailed notices, or found on the college's website.